-- 159. Wigsley Parish Meeting have expressed concerns regarding the duration of the works associated with the deepening of pond FP2.
-The planning submission confirms the construction project associated with the deepening of pond FP2 would be for two years with excavation works taking one year and haulage of minerals and replacement of soils within the second year.
-A planning condition is recommended to regulate these matters. - 160.
+- 180. Wigsley Parish Meeting have expressed concerns regarding the duration of the works associated with the deepening of Pond FP2.
+The planning submission confirms the construction project associated with the deepening of Pond FP2 would be for two years with excavation works being undertaken in the first year and haulage of minerals and replacement of soils within the second year.
+A planning condition is recommended to regulate these matters. - 181.
 Wigsley Parish Meeting have also raised concerns that the applicant may subsequently seek to deepen the wider network of ponds if this planning application was successful.
 This question has been raised with the applicant who has stated that this is not proposed.
-Since this planning application is clear in terms that it only seeks planning permission to deepen pond FP2, no development consent would be provided for any wider excavation project as part of this planning approval and the Council can only consider the scheme which is in front of it for determination.
+Since this planning application is clear in terms that it only seeks planning permission to deepen Pond FP2, no development consent would be provided for any wider excavation project as part of any planning approval and the Council can only consider the scheme which is in front of it for determination.
+Any further proposal(s) to deepen other ponds would be subject to a separate planning application to the Minerals Planning Authority.